jbuchbinder/jbuchbinder.github.com/source/_posts/2015-03-31-they-live-vs-buckaroo-bonzai-exposing-the-hidden-truth.md

 *They Live* exploits both production and costume design to visually separate its protagonist from the unknowing masses, as well as a narrow depth of field.
 This far more subtle separation seems to play better for me for tension -- but *Bonzai* is playing for laughs, so it may not be a fair comparison.

-In both films, the inner mechanism of societal separation is played out through externally visible means because *we can't look inside of a character*.
+In both films, the inner mechanism of societal separation is played out through externally visible means because *we can't look inside of a character* -- but they both construct point of view shots to try to help us see through their protagonists' eyes.

 *(All images are presented under [fair use guidelines](http://libguides.mit.edu/usingimages) -- all frame grabs are property of **Sherwood Productions, Alive Films, Larry Franco Productions**, or any other entities who hold copyright on this film.
 They are presented for exclusively educational purposes.)*